dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-The details of the decoded barcode.
+A `BarcodeDetails` object representing the details of the decoded barcode.

 ### isDPM

-Tells you whether the barcode is a DPM barcode, which is a unique type of Datamatrix code.
+Specifies if the decoded barcode is a Direct Part Marking (DPM) code or not.
+To learn how to read DPM codes, please visit [how to read DPM codes]({{site.usecases}}read-dpm-codes.html?lang=android).

 ```java
 boolean isDPM()